-As you begin to learn basic drawing skills, using the right drawing paper and pencils is important.
-If you plan on using regular copy paper and just any pencil, think again.
+Using the right drawing materials is important.
 Your skills and learning will be handicapped by using materials that are meant for other purposes.

-Drawing tablet Purchase a 9" x 12" spiral bound sketch book of at least 100 sheets of quality, medium weight, fine grain paper.
+Drawing tablet Purchase a 9" x 12" spiral bound sketch book of at least 50 sheets of acid-free, medium weight, fine grain paper.
 Perforated pages are preferable.

 Drawing pencils Drawing pencils come in a variety of several hardnesses.
 Softer leads produce a wider variety of tones--black to light gray.
 I recommend HB graphite for detail work and fine lines and 2B or 6B for shading.

 Erasers Kneaded erasers can be molded to erase very small areas.
 A regular pencil eraser has an abrasive content of fine grit and will scuff your drawing paper and make it difficult to produce good shading and drawing results.

-All of these drawing materials are available at art supply stores and there are many good websites where these materials can easily be purchased online.
-Remember, don't skimp--use good art materials and your hard work will be rewarded.
+All of these drawing materials are available at art supply stores.
 Amazon offers a wide range of drawing materials and it is easy to order them online!